1. What are the terms of the Code?

 Pay suppliers on time

-Within 30 days once the final valid and compliant invoice is received.
+Within 30 days once the final valid and compliant invoice is received or on agreed payment terms.

 Without attempting to change payment terms retrospectively.